mytutorcode/mod_evasive/README.md

 If set, rather than using the IP address of the connection, take the IP address from the named header.
 This is intended for use behind a load balancer.

+## Whitelisting URI's

+Specific URI's can be whitelisted to ensure they are never denied.
+Some clients may repeatedly request the same URI (due to bugs, or for other reasons), and subsequently be blocked from making other (valid) requests.
+If you want, you may whitelist these URI's so these clients won't be blocked.
+Use with caution.

+To whitelist a URI add an entry to the Apache configuration in the following fashion:

+		DOSWhitelistUri  /path/to/whitelisted/resource
+		DOSWhitelistUri  .*whitelisted.*

+`DOSWhitelistUri` supports perl-style regex and matches the whole request URI (everything between the domain name and the ?) against this regex.

+You can add several entries.

 ## TWEAKING APACHE